Ancestral lands: Enugu community leaders raise alarm over threat – The Sun Nigeria

 “We are convinced that after this press statement, Igwe Emmanuel Ugwu with his security collaborators will swoop and fly down on us to deal with us in order to take our inheritance.

-“We are also aware that this is our last opportunity to reach to the world for salvation.
-With a voice of desperation we cry out to say that, Our lives are in danger.
+“We are also aware that this is our last opportunity to reach the world for salvation.
+With a voice of desperation, we cry out to say that, our lives are in danger.
 We cannot sleep with our two eyes closed, in our town, because our lives are in jeopardy.

-“We, therefore, seize this opportunity to call for the attention and timely intervention of the Presidency, the National Assembly, the National Security Council, the National Security Adviser, the Executive Governor of Enugu State, Police Service Commission, the Department of State Security, the Commissioner of Police Enugu State, the Assistant Inspector General of Police Zone 9, the Inspector General of Police and all the security apparatus in Nigeria to come to our aid before it becomes late.”

 Leave a Reply